Tax law in India

 a year agoContributor-Level 10

-There are various organizations that offer good packages to Tax law graduates, and it also depends on the skills of a candidate.
-The starting salary package for Tax law graduates can be anywhere between INR 4 Lakh to INR 7.5 Lakh.
+There are various organizations which give good packages to Tax law graduates and also it also depends on skills of a candidate.
+Starting salary package for Tax law graduates can be anywhere between INR 4 Lakh to INR 7.5 Lakh.

 New answer posted